guardrails-ai/guardrails/docs/how_to_guides/using_llms.md

 See LiteLLM’s documentation [here](https://docs.litellm.ai/docs/providers) for details on many other llms.

 ## Custom LLM Wrappers
 In case you're using an LLM that isn't natively supported by Guardrails and you don't want to use LiteLLM, you can build a custom LLM API wrapper.
-In order to use a custom LLM, create a function that takes accepts a prompt as a string and any other arguments that you want to pass to the LLM API as keyword args.
+In order to use a custom LLM, create a function that accepts a positional argument for the prompt as a string and any other arguments that you want to pass to the LLM API as keyword args.
 The function should return the output of the LLM API as a string.

 ```python
 from guardrails import Guard